 About the project

 Conceptualised in 2021, the project has been redesigned because of Russia’s full-scale invasion of Ukraine on 24 February 2022.
-The deadline for applications is now 30 May 2022.
-Please see the call for writers below.

 During the online residency’s educational part, participants will learn about Ukraine’s experiences of cultural resistance from world-leading experts.
 Three thematic online seminars include: